 Do not disturb sign for your front door

-Sleep meditation or white noise soundtrack (you can find many on YouTube)
+Sleep meditation or white noise soundtrack (check out the App store, or you can also find many on YouTube)

 Staying Healthy While Working Night Shifts